Bernard Ingham: Comments on Scottish nationalists

 Ingham suggested Scottish nationalists were being "as greedy as sin", stating that "the only thing that fuelled nationalism was the smell of oil and money in oil", suggesting that any nationalist sentiments were merely a disguised form of greed.

 Thatcher's papers

 In March 2011, it was reported by The Independent that Policy chief Sir Keith Joseph stated in public the view that Margaret Thatcher's first year in Downing Street had been "wasted".
 Joseph's press secretary reported this to Ingham.
 In his reply, contained in a letter dated 1 December 1980, he said Thatcher was "quite relaxed about it", adding: "I believe she agrees with Sir Keith but for the sake of the government and confidence in it does not say so."

 Personal life

 Ingham was knighted in Thatcher's 1990 resignation honours list.

 Ingham was married to Nancy for 60 years until she died in 2017.
 They had a son.

-Ingham lived in a care home in Caterham, Surrey, in his last years.
+After living in Purley, London, Ingham lived in a care home in Caterham, Surrey, in his last years.
 He died on 24 February 2023, at the age of 90.